skypjack/entt/docs/md/entity.md

 ### Snapshot loader

-A snapshot loader requires that the destination registry be empty and loads all the data at once while keeping intact the identifiers that the entities originally had.<br/>
+A snapshot loader requires that the destination registry be empty.
+It loads all the data at once while keeping intact the identifiers that the entities originally had:
-To use it, just pass to the constructor a valid registry:

 ```cpp
 input_archive input;